HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 A great question here is: why are Next.js and Nuxt.js considered web frameworks, but Vue.js and React considered JavaScript frameworks?
 But leaving that aside, you can see that Microsoft's ASP.Net framework is extremely popular across the web as a whole, and so is stalwart Ruby on Rails.
 What does it look like in the Jamstack?

 {{ figure_markup(
-  caption="JavaScript frameworks used by Jamstack sites.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=1904684465&format=interactive", sheets_gid="1751614355",
+  caption="Web frameworks used by Jamstack sites.", description="Bar chart showing Microsoft ASP.NET is by 3.5% of desktop and 3.1% of mobile Jamstack sites, Symfony by 2.1% and 1.8% respectively, Next.js by 1.8% and 1.4%, Ruby on Rails by 0.7% and 0.8%, Nuxt.js by 0.6% and 0.4%, CodeIgniter by 0.4% and 0.4%, Django by 0.4% and 0.3%, Express by 0.4% and 0.3%, and finally Laravel and Yii are used by 0.2% of both desktop and mobile Jamstack sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=1904684465&format=interactive", sheets_gid="1751614355",
   sql_file="jamstack_web_frameworks.sql",
-  image="jamstack_web_frameworks.png",
+  image="jamstack-web-frameworks.png",
   width=600,
   height=493
   )